wuyan1345/notebook/docs/database/topic1.md

 + Evaluation

 ### Transaction management（事务管理）
-+ It ensures that the database remains in a consisitent state despite system failures and transaction failures.
++ It ensures that the database remains in a consistent state despite system failures and transaction failures.